test

-While I love plant pots, I’m not always fond of their original colours… such as orange.
-Especially when they are brand new.
+And while I love plant pots, I’m not always fond of their original finishes or colours.

 .